renerocksai/sublimeless_zk/README.md

 ### Note Archive Folder

 When you first start the app, it creates a `zettelkasten` folder in your home / user directory.
-On Windows, this is typically `C:\Users\your.username\`, on macOS it is typically `/Users/your.username/`, and on Linux it usually is `/home/your.username/`.
+On Windows, this is typically `C:\Users\your.username\zettelkasten`, on macOS it is typically `/Users/your.username/zettelkasten`, and on Linux it usually is `/home/your.username/zettelkasten`.

 This `zettelkasten` folder comes with one or more default notes to get you started.

-If you have an existing note archive already, you can switch to it with <kbd>ctrl</kbd>+<kbd>O</kbd>, or use the File > Open... menu.
+If you have an existing note archive already, you can switch to it with <kbd>ctrl/cmd</kbd>+<kbd>O</kbd>, or use the File > Open... menu.

 The app keeps track of up to 10 recently opened note archive folders, which are accessible at the bottom of the File menu.